AI readiness is not a technology problem

 Evaluation discipline

-Most firms cannot tell you whether their AI outputs are good enough.
+Many firms cannot tell you whether their AI outputs are good enough.
 Without rubrics and pass/fail criteria, prompt quality is folklore.
 What gets evaluated gets trusted.

 Governance structure